MariaP78/Lyrics_SentimentAnalysis_DataMining/README.md

 ## Frontend

-Before starting the REACT Frontend locally, please run _npm install_ to install all the necessary dependencies and then _npm start_ in Terminal and make sure to be in the frontend folder (Lyrics_SentimentAnalysis_DataMining/frontend).
+Before starting the REACT Frontend locally, make sure you have **Node** installed on your computer and then, please run _npm install_ to install all the necessary dependencies and then _npm start_ in Terminal and make sure to be in the frontend folder (Lyrics_SentimentAnalysis_DataMining/frontend).
 After that, you can introduce a song in the available input field and then click the **Analyze Sentiment** button to perform the song's lyrics analysis.